Healthcare that cares for our community

-SouthEast Lancaster Health emerged in 1974 on Strawberry Street as a part-time, volunteer-run medical center, working hard to care for those who needed help.
+We were born in 1972 on Strawberry Street as a part-time, volunteer-run medical center.
+We worked hard caring for those who needed help.
+As we grew, we were able to add paid staff to our team.
 By 1980, we began providing dental care in addition to medical care.
-Also in 1980, we moved to an office on Rockland Street, merged with Lancaster Neighborhood Health Center and the Spanish American Civic Association Health Center and renamed the newly fashioned organization ‘SouthEast Lancaster Health Services’.
-In 1994, through the leadership of then-Mayor Janice Stork, the City of Lancaster gifted us with land at 625 South Duke Street to build a new medical and dental facility.
+Also in 1980, we moved to an office on Rockland Street, merged with Lancaster Neighborhood Health Center and SACA Health Center and renamed the newly fashioned organization ‘SouthEast Lancaster Health Services.’

 South Duke Street

-By 1996, SouthEast Lancaster Health had raised enough money to build a brand new facility on the donated land.
+In 1994, through the leadership of then-mayor Janice Stork, the City of Lancaster gifted us with land at 625 South Duke Street.
+By 1996, SouthEast had raised enough money to build a brand new facility on the donated land.
 The building originally included 14 medical exam rooms and 6 dental operatories.
-We began offering a Dental Emergency Walk-in Program two mornings a week to care for those experiencing extreme dental crisis and partnered with HACC’s Nursing Program to enhance patient education.
+We began offering a Dental Emergency Walk-in Program to care for those experiencing extreme dental crisis and partnered with HACC’s Nursing Program to enhance patient education.
 In 2011, a major renovation of the South Duke Street facility took place expanding capacity from 6 to 13 dental operatories including a Pediatric Dental Suite tailored for providing compassionate dental care for children.

 Bright Side Opportunities Center

-SouthEast Lancaster Health operates a health center in Bright Side Opportunities Center on the Southwestern side of Lancaster City.
-This site opened in November 2006 and provides 6 medical examination rooms for family practice care, obstetrical care, pediatric care, family planning, social services and patient education.
+SouthEast operates a health center in Bright Side Opportunities Center on the Southwestern side of Lancaster City.
+This site opened in November 2006 and provides 6 medical examination rooms for patient care.
 Bright Side is a hub for refugee families new to the U.S. Our practice at Bright Side has dramatically improved the lives of patients who are new to Western healthcare.

 North Arch Street